 There are so many different diets and nutrition protocols out there.
 What are the trendy ones all about and do they really work?
 I’ve heard this question asked so many times, and it was the one I tried to answer for myself as well.
-Unfortunately, there isn’t one specific diet which is 100% perfect for everyone.
-Whether you have a specific health condition, or just want to better your health, there is no nutrition protocol that is a one size fits all.
-Fortunately, 7 of the most trendiest diets actually do work.
-Here are the protocols explained for you to research and determine which one (or ones) are the best for you.
+Whether you have a specific health condition, or just want to better your health, the answer to this question will surprise you.
+Fortunately, 7 of the trendiest diets actually do work – most of the time.
+Here are the protocols explained so that you can research and determine which one (or ones) are the best for you.

 Universally speaking, giving up sugar and processed foods is a smart move, and a good first step to take.
 I don’t know who came up with the quote, but I could sum up the billion dollar health industry with this phrase, “Food shouldn’t contain ingredients.
 Food should BE the ingredient.”
 Isn’t this quote the best?